Opinion

 Contra App.
 48 (Bankruptcy Court here announcing that the absolute priority rule is not relevant in this case because § 1129(b)(2) "on its face is not applicable to unimpaired creditors").
 The Second Circuit concluded in LATAM that "the absolute priority rule comes into effect only when a class of impaired creditors votes to reject a plan[.]"
 55 F.4th at 388 (citing DBSD, 634 F.3d at 105).
 But the opinion never discusses the Supreme Court's decision in Jevic.

-The bundle of rights that impairment considers reflects adjustments required by the Bankruptcy Code.
-Solow v.
-PPI Enters.
-(U.S.), Inc. (In re PPI Enters.
-(U.S.), Inc.), 324 F.3d 197, 204 (3d Cir.
-2003).
+Impairment is the alteration of a creditor's rights by a plan, not alterations to those rights as directed by the Bankruptcy Code.
+PPI, 324 F.3d at 204.
 Contrary to the Noteholders' argument, this means that disallowance by § 502(b)(2) does not result in impairment.
 Id.; Ultra Petroleum Corp. v.
 Ad Hoc Comm. of Unsecured Creditors of Ultra Res.
 (In re Ultra Petroleum Corp.), 943 F.3d 758, 763-64 (5th Cir.
 2019); PG&E., 46 F.4th at 1063 n.11; LATAM, 55 F.4th at 384-85.
-That is not to say that a creditor is impaired without the benefit of a procedural protection offered by the Code-the language of Jevic compels that conclusion as to the absolute priority rule.
+Though the Code may limit a creditor's legal, equitable, and contractual rights and yet leave it unimpaired, it also grants all creditors, including those a plan might otherwise deem unimpaired, the right to treatment consistent with the Code's "fundamental" absolute priority rule absent "some affirmative indication" to the contrary.
+Jevic, 580 U.S. at 465.

 This conclusion tracks the basic principles of impairment in bankruptcy.
-"Congress define[d] impairment in the broadest possible terms," L & J Anaheim Assocs. v.
+"Congress define[d] impairment in the broadest possible terms," L &J Anaheim Assocs. v.
 Kawasaki Leasing Int'l, Inc. (In re L & J Anaheim Assocs.), 995 F.2d 940, 942 (9th Cir.
 1993) (quoting In re Madison Hotel Assocs., 749 F.2d 410, 418 (7th Cir.
 1984)), to ensure that creditors affected by a bankruptcy plan can vote on it.
 Solow v.
 PPI Enters.
 (U.S.), Inc. (In re PPI Enters.
 (U.S.), Inc.), 324 F.3d 197, 203 (3d Cir.
 2003).
 If receiving payment in full a few months after confirmation renders a creditor impaired under § 1124(1), W. Real Est. Equities, L.L.C. v.
 Vill. at Camp Bowie I, L.P.
 (In re Vill. at Camp Bowie I, L.P.), 710 F.3d 239, 243-46 (5th Cir.
 2013), it must be the case that a creditor faced with a plan denying it bankruptcy's fundamental protection (in the Noteholders' case, to the tune of hundreds of millions of dollars) is affected enough to be impaired under that subsection.

 While not briefed by the parties, we note the effective consequence of classifying the Noteholders impaired.
 They would have been the sole impaired class of creditors under the Plan, and so would have had the veto power awarded by § 1129(a)(10).
 Without their consent, Hertz could not confirm the Plan.
 It seems plausible to think the Noteholders would not have accepted a penny less than their contractual entitlement.